Atorvastatin (as calcium trihydrate) tablets

 CONSUMER MEDICINE INFORMATION

-place of talking to your doctor or pharmacist.
-All medicines have risks
+to your doctor or pharmacist.

-and benefits.
-Your doctor has weighed the risk of you using this medicine
+All medicines have benefits and risks.
+Your doctor has weighed the risks of you taking

-against the benefits he/she expects it will have for you.
-If you have
+LORSTAT against the benefits expected for you.

-any concerns about using this medicine, ask your doctor or pharmacist.
+If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

-Bookmark or print this page, you may need to read it again.
+You may need to read it again.

-What Lorstat is used for
+What LORSTAT is used for

-Lorstat lowers high cholesterol levels.
+lowers high cholesterol levels

-pressure and coronary heart disease (CHD) or who are at risk of CHD (for
+pressure and coronary heart disease (CHD) or who are at risk of CHD.
+Examples of risk